MayaHachach/Digital_Twin/ReadMe.md

 Update is done automatically from the odometry data that is being transformed to the global frame

 3- Offline object handling:
 for objets that arent connected to ROS like chairs, tables...etc.
+The system stores the extra objects visualized by the hololens and sends the XR-Agent the current locations of this type of object.
+The human agent by his turn confirms the presence or absence of the object in this location.
+If the object wasnt in place, then it is switched with one of the stored objects of the same type in a LIFO manner.

 4- Human Correction:
 To start human correction, first, you need to send the current objects with their corresponding locations to the XR-Agent,